hookedjs/hookedjs-abandoned/README.md

 yarn start:dev
 ```

-### Testing Native
+### Developing Native Apps

-This does not launch IOS or Android emulators.
-To launch those, go to services/react and read that README.md
+`yarn start:dev` does not start IOS or Android emulators.
+To start those, go to services/react and read that README.md

 ## Environmental Variables